athxrvav/16bit-Hardware-ALU-using-AND-OR-XOR/README.md

 #  16-Bit 4-Function ALU from Discrete Logic Gates
+This project was developed by me, **[@stellar-cheese](https://github.com/stellar-cheese)** and **[@Ooyn](https://github.com/Ooyn)**.

-This project was developed as part of my semester coursework for the Digital Electronics subject.
-It significantly enhanced my understanding and strengthened my foundational knowledge of the discipline.
+This project was developed as part of our semester coursework for the Digital Electronics subject.
+It significantly enhanced our understanding and strengthened our foundational knowledge of the discipline.
 For detailed report check: [Detailed Project Report (PDF)](/Detailed%20Report.pdf)

 <img width="1134" height="454" alt="image" src="https://github.com/user-attachments/assets/4def3e11-5261-4b28-8770-b44be4f9761d" />